Call us for more information0845 009 5639

 Parental Responsibility:

-If you are a step-parent or father who does not have Parental responsibility for your child, or a child who lives with you
+The rights, obligations and legal duties of a person who is legally responsible for a child.
+If you are a step-parent or father who does not have Parental responsibility for your child, or a child who lives with you, you can apply to the Court for Parental responsibility.

-Where a child should live (“child custody disputes”)
+A former term concerning where a child should live (“child custody disputes”).

-How much time, how often and where a child should spend time with a parent he/she does not live with (“access, visitation rights fathers/mothers”)
+A former term concerning how much time, how often and where a child should spend time with a parent he/she does not live with (“access, visitation rights of fathers/mothers”)

 Prohibited Steps: